cedricwalter/joomla-packager/README.md

 ------------

 [ ] any feedback?
+[ ] Reference joomla-packager.xml through an URL not through file system

 [ ] Creation of manifest.xml in package is not generated through the script (but i am trying to) so you still need to put it in the resulting zip created, for buildCedThumbnails.xml it would look like